oktadev/okta-blog/_source/_posts/2022-02-16-spring-data-elasticsearch.md

 author: jimena-garbarino
 by: contractor
 communities: [java]
-description: "This tutorial provides a quick introduction to Elasticsearch integration options and Java integration."
+description: "This tutorial provides a quick introduction to Elasticsearch integration options with Spring Boot and JHipster."
 tags: [java, elastic, elasticsearch, spring-data]
 tweets:
 - "Give Elasticsearch a try with @jhipster!"